We Sell No Products Whatsoever

 Financial planning is the integration of all aspects of your family’s finances, including retirement, tax and estate planning, coupled with investment and insurance strategies.
 True financial planning is a process, not a product.

-It is estimated there are 150 financial planners (individuals, not companies) providing advice-only financial planning in Canada, though unlike us, some of these individuals do also sell products.
-In contrast, there are 18,000 Certified Financial Planners (CFPs), 25,000 financial planners and 90,000 financial advisors.
-That means about 1/6 of 1% of Canada’s financial advisors provide advice-only financial planning and even less are completely independent, selling only their advice.
+It is estimated there are 150 financial planners (individuals, not companies) providing fee-only, advice-only financial planning in Canada, though unlike us, some of these individuals do also sell products.
+In contrast, there are 18,000 Certified Financial Planners (CFPs), 25,000 financial planners and 90,000 financial advisers.
+That means about 1/6 of 1% of Canada’s financial advisers provide fee-only, advice-only financial planning and even less are completely independent, selling only their advice.

 For most Canadians, investment advice is the only real financial advice they get.
-Even tax planning advice is elusive, given that most people’s accountants simply do their tax return and nothing more. advice-only financial planning brings the integration of all areas of personal finance to the forefront and makes it the sole goal of the client-advisor relationship.
-True advice-only financial planning ensures that the planner and their company are compensated solely by agreed-upon fees paid by the client.
+Even tax planning advice is elusive, given that most people’s accountants simply do their tax return and nothing more.
+Fee-only, advice-only financial planning brings the integration of all areas of personal finance to the forefront and makes it the sole goal of the client-adviser relationship.
+True fee-only, advice-only financial planning ensures that the planner and their company are compensated solely by agreed-upon fees paid by the client.
 This means there are no hidden costs, third party financial motivations or kick-backs – the planner represents the client and only the client.
 Objectivity is the name of the game, which is important in a global financial market that can be fraught with conflicts of interest.

-Some people are reluctant to add another advisor to their repertoire.
-They already meet with their investment advisor in February to make their RRSP contribution.
+Some people are reluctant to add another adviser to their repertoire.
+They already meet with their investment adviser in February to make their RRSP contribution.
 They meet with their accountant in April to get their income taxes completed.
 They have an insurance agent who has arranged their insurance policies.
 They have a lawyer who updates their wills and powers of attorney from time to time.
 The problem is, even though these various professionals may be great at what they do individually, collectively, there is often little or no integration of their recommendations.